 Parasitism with Difflugia capreolata

-I’ve seen following behaviour with some specimens of D. capreolata.
+I have observed following behavior with some specimens of D. capreolata.

 - The shell of an active specimen of D. capreolata contained 4 eggs of a rotifer with a hatchling.
-Each egg was 70 µm long (see D) and the hatchling was about 160 µm.
+Each egg was about 70 µm long (Fig. D) and the hatchling was about 160 µm.